Specifying File Paths

 Absolute Paths

-Remember, if the file is not in the same directory as the experiment, and it's not in a subfolder, then you must specify the complete path of the file.
+Remember, if the file is not in the same directory as the experiment or it's not in a subfolder in the experiment file folder, then you must specify the complete path of the file.
 Make sure that any absolute file paths you use will still be valid if you copy your experiment to another computer.

 Hint